TheDuckCow/godot-road-generator/CONTRIBUTING.md

 	- Owners will comment and request changes to ensure code style matches, so don't be surprised by this (or take offense!)
 - Generally try to additionally follow the [incremental style guide](https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/) set forth by GDQuest, which adds several useful additional conventions.
 - To reiterate a subset of what these code style guidelines indicate, you should:
-	- Be using typing where possible (sometimes cyclic issues break this in 3.x)
+	- Be using typing where possible
 	- Follow naming convention
 	- More lines of code is ok if it makes what is happening clearer.